rnkn/portfolio/_posts/2014-05-07-forgiving-noir.md

 title: Forgiving Noir
 layout: project
 categories: directing editing
-description: >-
-  Single-channel video loop in support of Lawrence English album *Wilderness of Mirrors* (2 min 26 sec)
 image: forgiving-noir.jpg
 youtube_id: 6d3Xwbd0i7o
 vimeo_id: 94472371
 news: >-
-  New video for Lawrence English, [_Forgiving Noir_](/forgiving-noir/).
+  New video for Lawrence English, "Forgiving Noir".
 ---

+Single-channel video loop in support of Lawrence English album _Wilderness of Mirrors_ (2 min 26 sec).

 > And as seen in the new video for "Forgiving Noir," Lawrence English hasn't
 > lost his pension for pensive patience.
 As the focal character, this woman